How to Test for Gluten Intolerance and Celiac Disease

-I have found the single best ways to determine if you have an issue with gluten is to take it out of your diet for at least 30 day and then reintroduce it.
-Please note that gluten is a very large protein and it can take months and even years to clear from your system so the longer you can eliminate it from your diet before reintroducing it, the better.
+I have found the single best way to determine if you have an issue with gluten is with an elimination diet.
+This means you remove gluten from your diet for at least 30 days and then reintroduce it.
+Please note that gluten is a very large protein and it can take months or even years to completely clear from your system, so the longer you can eliminate it from your diet before reintroducing it, the better.

 Another way to determine if you are gluten sensitive is to ask your doctor to order the following tests:

 - IgA anti-gliadin antibodies (these are found in about 80% of people with Celiac disease)